Brosen2017/TicTacToeTerminal/README.md

 - The board will appear with spots numbered 1 - 9

-- the player will be promted to type a number and any number they type will correspond to the spot on the board
+- the player will be prompted to type a number and any number they type will correspond to the spot on the board

 - each player alternates until somebody wins or there is a draw